fathi0amir/fathi0amir.github.io/about.md

 ### CV

 [Here is my CV on Overleaf](https://www.overleaf.com/read/kxksrkdvyqyr).
-The latex source files and the compiled pdf can be found [here](https://github.com/fathi0amir/CV_03/).
+The latex source files and the compiled pdf can be found in the [Github repository](https://github.com/fathi0amir/CV_03/).

 ### Contact info